10 reasons for runners to strength train

 8. Mix things up

 The other mental benefit of strength training is the fact that it adds some variety to your weekly routine.
-If all you do is run, there is a danger you might get a little tired of running.
+If all you do is run, there is a danger you might get a little tired of it!
 Adding another form of exercise to the mix will allow you to shift your focus onto another area of training and give your mind some space away from running.

 9. Train with others